-If the student receives a positive evaluation from the Program and Department (satisfactory progress in all respects) at the end of their first year in residence, the student should immediately proceed to form a thesis committee and make formal application to the Graduate School for degree candidacy.
+If the student receives a positive evaluation from the Program and Department (satisfactory progress in all respects) at the end of their first year in residence, the student should proceed to form a thesis committee and make formal application to the Graduate School for degree candidacy.

 In order to receive the Master's degree, a student must complete 6 credits of thesis research (PSY 810).
-Students are expected to successfully defend and complete a master's thesis by the fall of their third year in residence; students who have not completed a master's thesis by that time will not be allowed to register for more than two courses (in addition to research credits).
-Students who fail to successfully complete a master's thesis by the fall of the fourth year will be placed on probationary status and may not take any courses (except research credits) until they complete the master's thesis.
+Students are expected to successfully defend and complete a master's thesis by the fall of their third year in residence; students who have not completed a master's thesis by that time will not be allowed to register for more than one course (in addition to research/thesis credits) in the subsequent Spring semester.
+Students who fail to successfully complete a master's thesis by the fall of the fourth year will be placed on probationary status and may not take any courses (except research/thesis credits) until they complete the master's thesis.
 Failure to complete the thesis by the end of the fourth year may result in termination from the graduate program.

-All students are expected to submit the complete and final thesis document to the Graduate School within THREE months of having a formal thesis defense.
+All students are expected to submit the complete and final thesis document to the Graduate School within THREE months of having a formal thesis defense, ideally sooner than this.
 Students who defend a thesis in May, and subsequently complete qualifying procedures the same summer, must submit their final thesis document to the Graduate School by the beginning of the fall semester for that year; failure to do so may jeopardize the student's admission to Ph.D. candidacy.

 In order to receive the Master's degree, a student must earn a minimum of 24 credits in course work (these must include the first two required statistics courses) plus six credits of thesis research (PSY 810), and pass a thesis oral defense.
 Students in the Clinical Program must complete the History and Systems online course, at least 2 of the 4 discipline-specific knowledge courses, and 2 of the 3 courses in the methodology/statistics sequence.
-Developmental students must complete three of the six Developmental Foundation courses (see Developmental Requirements in Part 4 of the handbook).
+Please consult curriculum information for your Program/track in this Handbook or course bulletin for other potential requirements.
 Most students should have completed the necessary coursework for the master's degree by the end of their second year in residence.